What is a Hybrid? Is it the right choice for me?

 The Best Budget Fitness Hybrid

 Vilano is a relatively new player to the market, but I am really impressed with the quality that they are bringing to the table.
-Their frame quality is top-notch, and they use all bike-shop-quality parts, so you aren’t ending up with some sort’ve Walmart knock-off.
+Their frame quality is top-notch, and they use all bike-shop-quality parts, so you aren’t ending up with some sort of Walmart knock-off.

 That said, I really don’t like the rear wheel.
 In order to make it extremely affordable, Vilano makes a big step down in the hub to a freewheel design.
 Now, I don’t want to get too technical, but, basically, this design moves the bearings from the outside of the axle where it can really support your weight, to the inside of the hub.
 In addition, I do frequently see freewheels fail after a couple of years of hard riding.
 (On the upside, they’re under $20 to replace).

 At the end of the day, I’m positive that the Vilano Performance is going to treat you right.
-If you are looking for a cheap bike, than go for this one.
+If you are looking for a cheap bike, then go for this one.
 By the time you wear it out (IF you wear it out) you should be in the best shape of your life.

 The Best Comfort Bike: The Schwinn Discover

 I love how stylish this one is.
 And functional.
 I mean, heck, it comes with a stylish rack for slapping a picnic basket or backpack on.

 Designed For Comfort.
 The difference between this bike and the one that we looked at earlier is that this one is designed to let you be extremely comfortable as you ride.
 It sits upright so that your back doesn’t strain as you pedal.
 Plus, it has a shock on the front wheel to absorb bumps from the road.
 It also has a little shock under the seat to absorb those back-jarring bumps.
 And, the saddle is nice and comfortable.